howard0911/howard0911/README.md

-- 👋 Hi, I’m Howard @howard0911
--  graduated from National Taiwan University majoring in mathematics.
+- 👋 Hi, I’m Howard @howard0911, I graduated from National Taiwan University majoring in mathematics.
 Now I am a MS Statistics student at the University of Chicago.
 - 👀 I’m interested in statistics, econometrics, quantitative finance, and data analysis.
 - 🌱 I’m currently learning the programming skills and the theoratical knowledge.
 <!-- - 💞️ I’m looking to collaborate on ... --->
 <!-- - 📫 How to reach me ... --->